FinnaCloud/finna-pk/docs/providers/azure.md

 On this page enter openpubkey for your app name.
 Then configure a redirect URI.

-While OPKSSH has three redirect URIs Azure only lets you add one here.
+While FINNA-PK has three redirect URIs Azure only lets you add one here.
 You will add the other two later.
 Add the redirect URI `http://localhost:3000/login-callback`.
 Make sure to select public client for the redirect URI.